Compagnie Internationale des Wagons-Lits: Today

-Corporate history

-The company currently operates in Austria, France, Italy, Portugal, Spain, and the UK.
-The specifics of the services provided vary based on mergers and splits within the company and the surrounding business climate.
+Ownership

 Thomas Cook

 In 1927, Thomas Cook was sold to CIWL after poor financial results; CIWL took a back-role in the running of the subsidiary.

 Accor

 In 1991, Wagons-Lits became part of the French multi-national Accor Hotel and Leisure Group.

 At the time, CIWL included the hotel brands Altea, Arcade, Etap, PLM and Pullman.
 Catering organisation Eurest and, in the automobile world, Wagons-Lits included Europcar rental and motorway break specialists Relais Autoroute.

 Following the 1992 purchase, the Pullman hotels were gradually rebranded to Sofitel, allowing the Pullman name to be reused in 2007 for a new class of conference hotel.
 Sixty-eight existing Accor hotels will be transferred over, including some Sofitel that were originally Pullman hotels.

 In May 2011, Accor announced plans to auction residual historic assets of Wagons-Lits, including posters and tableware.

+In 2018, Accor began renovation work on 17 CIWL carriages from the defunct Nostalgie Istanbul Orient Express, which date back to the 1920s and 1930s, to create their own Orient Express.